Download the photos mentioned in this resource. (300 KB PDF)

 - Spinosad (Spinosyns, group 5)

-Farmers need to know that broad-spectrum pesticides will also kill the natural enemies that control Fall armyworm.
+Farmers need to know that broad-spectrum insecticides (Go to definitions)) may also kill the natural enemies that control Fall armyworm.
+In the above list, broad-spectrum pesticides are in italics.

 Caution: Pesticides are poisonous.
-When using a pesticide, always wear protective clothing and follow the instructions on the product label, including dosage, timing of application, and pre-harvest interval.
-It’s also important to avoid spraying pesticides near bodies of water, and to avoid spraying at times when bees are actively foraging.
+When using a pesticide, always wear protective clothing (including non-absorbent gloves and a mask) and follow the instructions on the product label, including recommended dosage, timing of application, and pre-harvest interval.
+It’s also important to avoid spraying pesticides near bodies of water, and to avoid spraying at times (such as early morning) when bees are actively foraging.

 Where can I find other resources on this topic?